MujeebSulayman/Flusor/.trae/documents/solmix-nocode-builder-prd.md

 ### Code Editor Page Flow (/)

-1. User works with the traditional SolMix interface on the main page
+1. User works with the traditional Flusor interface on the main page
 2. User can navigate to No-Code Builder page (/no-code) via toggle
 3. User maintains access to all existing features and workflows
 4. Generated contracts from No-Code mode can be imported and edited